2008 Jerusalem bulldozer attack: Fatalities

-The perpetrator
+Perpetrator

 Duwait, a 32-year-old father of two from the East Jerusalem neighbourhood of Sur Baher, was carrying an Israeli identity card, and was hired by a local construction firm for the Jerusalem Light Rail.

 Three Palestinian organizations took responsibility for the attack: the Al-Aqsa Martyrs' Brigades, the Galilee Freedom Battalion (גדודי חופשיי הגליל), and the Popular Front for the Liberation of Palestine.
 Despite the Palestinian claims of responsibility, Israeli police chief Dudi Cohen said the attacker appeared to be acting alone and that "it looks as if it was a spontaneous act."
 Some two hours after the attack, a Hamas spokesman said that the attack is "a natural response to Israeli aggression."
 Nevertheless, he stressed that Hamas did not know who was behind the attack.